 | Participants | Adults with obesity (BMI 30+) or overweight with comorbidity | Same |

 15.1% at 68 weeks puts the pill squarely in injectable Wegovy territory (which showed ~15% in STEP 1).
-That was the proof point Novo needed — that a pill could match the shot.
+That was the proof point Novo needed — a pill that matches the shot.

-One caveat worth noting: the 15.1% figure comes from the 50 mg research dose.
+One caveat.
+The 15.1% figure comes from the 50 mg research dose.
 The FDA-approved commercial dose is 25 mg/day, which showed approximately 12–13% weight loss in pooled analyses.
-Still strong — but your doctor should set expectations based on the approved dose, not the trial maximum.
+Still strong — but your doctor should set expectations against the approved dose, not the trial ceiling.

-The OASIS data made one thing clear — oral delivery does not mean reduced efficacy.
+The OASIS data made one thing clear — oral delivery doesn't mean reduced efficacy.
 The pill matches the pen.

 How the pill works (and why it's annoying to take)